 We were planning on doing a backpacking trip near Silverton, but the weather forecast was absolutely awful so we called an audible and drove to Utah instead.
 With lots of firewood and beer aboard, we head out to Cedar Mesa and witnessed one of the most mind-blowing sunsets we could remember.
 It was so fun to photograph.
 Kane and I found a really neat vantage point where you could just barely make out the San Juan River below us.

 After a restful but uneventful August and September, I made my annual pilgramage to the forests for some autumn photography here in Colorado.
 I spent nine days in total with my friends and fellow landscape photographers Kane Engelbert, Jimmy Gekas, and Brent Doezerman as we meandered through Colorado searching for scenes that spoke to us.
-While I captured many amazing photographs on this trip, which you can view in this blog post, three photos really spoke to me.
+While I captured many amazing photographs on this trip, which you can view in my trip report, three photos really spoke to me.

 First up, I found eight aspen trees all growing close together which absolutely blew my mind.